AdamMYoung/ObjectBus/README.md

 ## Usage

-First add your serial bus in the ConfigureServices() method, like so:
+First create your ObjectBus in the ConfigureServices() method, like so:

 ```csharp
 services.CreateObjectBus<YourMessageObject>(p =>